-Children’s Readers have been specially written and graded for the above age-groups.
+Children’s Readers have been specially written and graded for 6-11-year-olds.
 The text is presented in simple language to enable children to read the books with ease.
 The pages are illustrated in full colour, using pictures that will appeal to young minds.
 The books include stories as well as descriptive text to engage children’s interest.

 Activity Books consist of activity-sheets to be used with each level’s curriculum.
 The activity sheets have been designed to support, reinforce and extend the objectives of the main topics.
 They are an interesting and creative medium which give children an opportunity to participate actively in the lessons.
 The exercises in the activity sheets can be done in the classroom or at home.